 Study of core and outcrops in the Dallol region of the Danakhil depression, Ethiopia, shows the complexity of potash minerals and their alteration.
 Previous work failed to differentiate the three main stages and styles of potash precipitation; 1) Primary kainitite associations in the primary textured subaqueous succession, 2) Secondary sylvinite in basin margin phreatic interfaces and 3) Hydrothermal sylvinite associated with geothermally-driven fluids and hydrothermal karst breakouts across the uplifted region in the vicinity of the Dallol Mound.
 This new understanding better defined the viability of various mining techniques.

-Integration of FMI with conventional wireline-derived mineralogy is used to characterise the Bitter Springs evaporites (and equivalents) atop the main thrust level.
-A new model was constructed that redefines the timing and nature of the anhydrite levels across much of the basin.
+Integration of FMI and CAST image logs with conventional wireline-derived mineralogy is used to characterise the halokinetic Bitter Springs evaporites (and equivalents) atop the main regional thrust level.

 A new model was constructed from kinetic and tectonic textures that redefine the timing and nature of the brecciated anhydrite and halite levels across much of the basin.

 A comprehensive study was completed of the depositional, diagenetic and halokinetic controls in carbonate-sliver reservoirs, encased in the Ara Salt, in the South Oman Salt Basin.

 The integration of wireline, core and seismic defined a new model that broke out a new stratigraphy with exploration and development implications at both the regional and local scales.